SAP-samples/xsc-cap-migration/README.md

 8. To deploy your application, select the "Deploy" button located in the "SAP HANA Projects" section.

 ## Data Migration
-For migration of data using the SAP HANA Application Migration Assistant, please refer to the [DataMigration](DataMigration.md) document.
+For migration of data using the SAP HANA Application Migration, please refer to the [DataMigration](DataMigration.md) document.

 ## Staged Migration
 In case if we have dependent objects outside our application like an external hdi container or schema, we need to migrate via staged migration.
 For further information, please refer [Staged Migration](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/954fd85b616b48a9b09a2f9b471eef41.html) documentation.

-## Known Issues in SAP HANA Application Migration Assistant
+## Known Issues in SAP HANA Application Migration

 **Database:**
-- Some artifacts which are currently not supported in the SAP HANA Application Migration Assistant require manual remodeling before deployment.
+- Some artifacts which are currently not supported in the SAP HANA Application Migration require manual remodeling before deployment.
 You can find detailed information on manually migrating these artifacts in the following [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool).

 **Service Layer:**